toralf/tor-relays/README.md

 ## Details

 The deployment is made by _Ansible_.
-See the section [Metrics](#metrics) below how to configure a pseudo-random port for obfs4.
+See the section [Metrics](#metrics) below how to scrape runtime metrics.
-The firewall provides basic capabilities.
+The Ansible role expects a `seed_address` value in the configure step of a randomized ipv6 address at a Hetzner system (at IONOS a proposed one is displayed).
-For DDoS prevention please take a look at the [torutils](https://github.com/toralf/torutils) repository.
+The firewall rules provide basic protection.
-The Ansible role uses `seed_address` to configure a random ipv6 address at a Hetzner system (at IONOS a proposed one is displayed).
+For more DDoS prevention please take a look at the [torutils](https://github.com/toralf/torutils) repository.

-The _MyFamily_ value for the host group _server_test_ could be created by a command like:
+The _MyFamily_ value for the host group _server_test_ can be created by:

 ```bash
 ./site-info.yaml --limit server_test --tags wellknown